zivisaiah/tiktok_extractor/README.md

 - `output_dir`: Directory for output files
 - `thumbnails_dir`: Subdirectory for thumbnails
 - `thumbnail_size`: Width and height of thumbnails
+- `browser_wait_timeout`: Timeout for browser operations in milliseconds
+- `browser_user_agent`: User agent string for the browser
 - `tiktok_api.use_api`: Set to true to use TikTok API, false for browser-based scraping

 ## Notes

 - Make sure to respect TikTok's terms of service and rate limits when using this tool.
+- TikTok's web structure may change, which could affect the scraping functionality.